“But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?”

 Some Christians shut up compassion to those in need like a closed door.
 The believer who lives for personal comfort is not someone who loves fellow Christians.

-Loving everyone in general may be an excuse for loving no one in particular.
-It is very easy to verbalize love or to talk love but it is another thing to give out love.
-Counterfeit faith, spurious faith does not give to people in need.
+Loving everyone, in general, may be an excuse for loving no one in particular.
+It is very easy to verbalize love or to talk love, but it is another thing to give out love.
+Counterfeit faith, spurious faith, do not give to people in need.

-A man wrapped up in himself makes for a very small package.
+A man wrapped up in himself makes for a tiny package.